Sleep and tiredness

 If you feel sad, low and lacking in energy, and you also wake up tired, you may have depression.

-Here's how to tell if you might have depression.
+Check how to tell if you have depression.
 See your GP if you think you are depressed.

-If you have constant uncontrollable feelings of anxiety, you may have what doctors call generalised anxiety disorder (GAD).
+If you have constant uncontrollable feelings of anxiety, you may have what doctors call generalised anxiety disorder (GAD) in adults.

 As well as feeling worried and irritable, people with GAD often feel tired.
 See a GP, as medication and talking therapies can help.